na-na-hi/renget/archive/smgenskins.md

 And despite it's reputation, some skins can genuinely help you play a certain God better if you're looking to pick them up, with how they make various factors of their gameplay more or less obvious.
 The SPL won't ban those skins *(because they don't give a fuck about helping themselves, they're primarily looking for whining-avoidance)*, but they will help you nonetheless.
 I am here to help, after all.

-And don't just assume any of the skins mentions = tryhard faggot.
+And don't just assume any of the skins mentioned = tryhard faggot.
 Unironically, most people *(past the notorious offenders)* don't give a fuck about gayfaggot Skin Advantage bullshit and are just using skins because they're cool.

 And no, you can't eat it.